 These are soft traits.
 Rather than being learned like hard skills, soft traits are more innate in each of us and are generally relevant across different jobs and life situations.

 As you can see, a mix of both hard skills and soft traits is required for people to excel at their jobs.
-Some would even say that while hard skills are “hygiene factors” to undertake the job, soft traits are what distinguish good employees from great ones.
+Some would even say that while hard skills are “hygiene factors” to undertake the job, soft traits are what distinguish great employees from the average ones.

 Why are soft traits taking over?